lawrennd/snippets/_uq/includes/uq-sampling-history-doe.md

     * Latin Hypercube Sampling
 * As approaches for Monte Carlo estimates
 }
-\notes{We're introducing you to the optimization and analysis of real-world models through emulation, this domain is part of a broader field known as surrogate modelling.}
+\notes{We're introducing you to the optimization and analysis of real-world models through emulation, a domain that is part of the broader field known as surrogate modelling.
+This involves creating simplified models that approximate more complex systems, allowing for efficient exploration and analysis.}

-\notes{Although we're approaching this from the machine learning perspective, with a computer-scientist's approach, you won't be surprised to find out that this field is not new and there are a diverse range of research communities interested in this domain.}
+\notes{Although we're approaching this from the machine learning perspective, with a computer-scientist's approach, you won't be surprised to hear that this field is not new.
+There are diverse research communities, including statisticians and engineers, who have long been interested in these methods.}

-\notes{We've been focussing on *active* experimental design.
-In particular, the case where we are sequentially selecting points to run our simulation based on previous results.}
+\notes{Our focus has been on *active* experimental design, where we sequentially select points to run our simulation based on previous results, optimizing the process iteratively.}

-\notes{Here, we pause for a moment and cover approaches to *passive* experimental design.
-Almost all the emulation examples we've looked at so far need some initial points to 'seed' the emulator.
-Selecting these is also a task of experimental design, but one we perform without running our simulator.}
+\notes{Now, we pause to explore *passive* experimental design approaches.
+In passive design, we select initial points to 'seed' the emulator without running the simulator.
+This is crucial for setting up the emulator effectively.}

-\notes{This type of challenge, of where to run the simulation to get the answer you require is an old challenge.
-One classic paper, @McKay-selecting79, reviews three different methods for designing these inputs.
-They are *random sampling*, *stratified sampling*, and *Latin hypercube sampling*.}
+\notes{The challenge of determining where to run simulations to obtain the necessary answers is longstanding.
+A seminal paper by @McKay-selecting79 reviews three foundational methods for designing these inputs: *random sampling*, *stratified sampling*, and *Latin hypercube sampling*.
+These methods provide structured ways to explore the input space and are essential for effective experimental design.}

 \newslide{Random Sampling}

-\notes{Random sampling is the default approach, this is where across the input domain of interest, we just choose to select samples randomly (perhaps uniformly, or if we believe there's an underlying distribution from which the points were drawn.}
+\notes{Random sampling is the default approach, where samples are selected randomly across the input domain of interest.
+This can be done uniformly or based on an assumed underlying distribution.
+It is straightforward but may not always provide comprehensive coverage of the input space.}

 >  Let the input values $\inputVector_1, \dots, \inputVector_\numData$
 > be a random sample from $f(\inputVector)$.
 This method of sampling